fgheysels/synapse-iot-poc/readme.md

 First of all, some Azure resources must be created.
 This project contains a bicep file which describes all the resources that are required.
 This file can be found in the `deploy\azure` folder.

 If you inspect the `infrastructure.bicep` file, you'll notice that some parameters are declared which you can override to define the resource-names.
-Most of the parameters have default values, however, there is one parameter which is required to be specified at deployment time: `synapse_admin_password`
+Most of the parameters have default values.
+However, there is one parameter which is required to be specified at deployment time: `synapse_admin_password`

 Create the required Azure resources by executing the following statement: